Minnesota United FC: 2019 season

-After beginning the 2019 season with five matches on the road, MNUFC played their first match at the new Allianz Field on April 13, earning a 3–3 draw versus New York City FC.
-The team went on to post 10 wins, 6 draws and 2 losses at home.
-MNUFC's performance on the road was vastly improved in 2019, posting 5 wins and 2 draws including a 2-0 statement win at LAFC on September 1.
+After beginning the 2019 season, with five matches on the road, MNUFC played their first match at the new Allianz Field on April 13, earning a 3–3 draw versus New York City.
+The team went on to post ten wins, six draws and two losses at home.
+MNUFC's performance on the road was vastly improved in 2019, posting five wins and two draws, including a 2-0 statement win at LAFC on September 1.

 The club made a very successful run in the 2019 U.S. Open Cup.
-On August 27, the club traveled to Mercedes Benz Stadium to take on Atlanta United in the Cup final, Minnesota's first final appearance since joining MLS.
+On August 27, the club traveled to the Mercedes Benz Stadium to take on Atlanta United in the Cup final, Minnesota's first final appearance since joining MLS.
 The match resulted in a 2–1 Atlanta victory.

 MNUFC finished fourth in the Western Conference, after placing as high as second late in the regular season.
 As a result, the club was awarded a spot in the 2020 Leagues Cup.
 MNUFC played in its first MLS playoff match, hosting the LA Galaxy on October 20; the result was a 2–1 defeat.

 Two players received league-wide honors at the conclusion of the season.
 Ike Opara was named 2019 MLS Defender of the Year, winning the award for the second time.
 Vito Mannone, who earned 11 cleansheets and conceded only 43 goals, was named 2019 MLS Goalkeeper of the Year.